AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/README.md

 - Use the Model Driven App to manage master data and dashboards (Human Resource Admin)
 - Use the mobile CanvasApp to track Employee location and presence (Business Admin)
 - Use the mobile CanvasApp to record Employee health (Business Admin/Employee)
-- Use the Model Driven App to report Employee and Visitor health status and presence Human Resource Admin)
+- Use the Model Driven App to report Employee and Visitor health status and presence (Human Resource Admin)
+- Use the Model Driven App to create visitor's contact information, health information, report health updates and presence (Human Resource desiginated Coordinators)

 ## Deploying Safe Workplace Contact Tracing App